-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 Massie will not be returning to Congress next year.
 He was defeated last month in his local Republican Party primary by a Trump-backed opponent, Ed Gallrein.

-While Trump’s war against Iran has divided House Republicans, the chamber’s Democrats were unanimous in their backing of the war powers resolution.

-After the vote, several took urged their colleagues in the Senate to swiftly pass the measure.
+While Trump’s war on Iran has divided House Republicans, the chamber’s Democrats were unanimous in their backing of the war powers resolution.
+After the vote, several urged their colleagues in the Senate to swiftly pass the measure.

 “We passed an Iran War Powers Resolution in the House to rein in Trump and end his unauthorized, reckless war,” Representative Ayanna Pressley, a progressive from Massachusetts, wrote on social media.
 “The Senate must immediately follow suit and act to end this war.”